-I pulled the tray of glowing Beyoncé colored cookies from the oven and set them carefully on the counter to cool.
+I pulled the tray of glowing Beyoncé hued cookies from the oven and set them carefully on the counter to cool.
 Each crackled cookie shimmered with a sprinkling of pale golden sesame seeds and saturated the air with a sweet tahini breeze.
 The wait was interminable.
 Finally I hefted a caramel toned cookie to my lips and took a bite.
 Crumbley, sweet, slightly metallic, a fresh citrus tang, with bursts of sesame seeds.
 Halva, it tastes like lemon halva.

 I dipped the second half in sweet cold vanilla soy milk, and moaned.

 These are the cookies I would nibble with dark Turkish coffee.
 These are the cookies I would munch at midnight.
 These are the cookies I would serve to the queen of Denmark with a pot of Earl Grey tea.

 Peanut-butter Cookies are great.
 These are better.
 Much better.

 My girl Livy has taken to eating them with a smashed pitted Medjool date sandwiched between two cookies.
 She says it tastes like a caramel Halva sandwich.
 Who doesn’t want to eat one of those?!